 - Governor’s Councils were set up in Madras and Bombay as well.

-Read about Pitt’s India Act 1784 in the linked article.
+Read more about Pitt’s India Act 1784 in the linked article.

-- This act ended the East India Company’s monopoly over trade with India.
+- This act ended the East India Company’s monopoly over trade with India except in tea and opium.
 Trade with India was open to all British subjects.

 Read more about the Charter Act 1813 in the linked article.